zjkmxy/zjkmxy.github.io/_posts/2020-07-04-sqrt-thesis.md

 Thus, a naive mixture is using linked list to store small pieces of arrays:
 - Each element of a linked list is a "block", i.e. an array of length $$B$$, s.t. $$\frac{1}{2}\sqrt{N}\leq L \leq\sqrt{N}$$.
 - The length of linked list is $$L$$, where $$\sqrt{N}\leq B \leq2\sqrt{N}$$.
-- When query, go over a block once a time, and jump to the emelent when we meet the block containing $$i$$-th element.
+- When query, go over a block once a time, and jump to the element when we meet the block containing $$i$$-th element.
 - When insert, copy the block containing $$i$$ and insert $$A$$ into it.
   - If the block oversize, split it into two.
 - Easy to show that both operation has complexity $$O(\sqrt{N})$$.